rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-January-15/minutes.md

 ## Agenda

 1. Acceptance of [Previous Meeting Minutes](../2024-December-18/minutes.md)
-2. `unsafe` Practicum Chapter Task Force - progress report (Jordan McQueen)
+2. Discuss organizing the `unsafe` topics we cover to be able to form a chapter per person for Learn unsafe Rust
 3. `unsafe` Docs Review Task Force - progress report (Pete LeVasseur)
+4. `unsafe` Practicum Chapter Task Force - progress report (Jordan McQueen)
-4. Round table
+5. Round table

 Supplemental material to the agenda can be found on the [GitHub repo](https://github.com/rustfoundation/safety-critical-rust-consortium/tree/main/subcommittee/coding-guidelines).